HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     ```
     dxclient livesync pull-theme -dxUsername <dxUsername> -dxPassword <dxPassword> -dxPort <dxPort> -dxProtocol <dxProtocol> -hostname <hostname> -contenthandlerPath <contenthandlerPath> -themePath <themePath> -themeName <themeName>
     ```

+### Limitations & Troubleshooting
+    1. This command does not register/unregister themes.
+For that, use [Deploy Themes](./themes.md#deploy-theme) and/or [Undeploy Themes](./themes.md#undeploy-theme) commands.
+    2. LiveSync Push Theme is currently only intended for 1:1, developer: server use.
+Concurrent usage of this command (i.e. two (2) developers working on the same theme) or using it along with [Theme Editor](../../../../build_sites/themes_skins/customizing_theme/theme_editor_portlet.md), will cause it to overwrite each user's changes.
+    3. Conflict detections (and/or resolutions) are not enabled.
+    4. Do not trigger the live sync commands inside the target local theme path.
+It will corrupt the server-side theme folder.
+    5. Uploading files of the same name with different cases are not supported (e.g. sample-file.txt and sample-FILE.txt), especially when working on devices with different OS.
+Forcibly doing this may cause Theme corruption and will also corrupt pull-theme action and erase local data.
+To resolve this, identify the last uploaded file or corrupted file that cause this issue in the server copy and delete it to have both push and pull working properly again.
+    6. In any case, if the real-time sync of Theme during the push command gets disrupted, disconnect and reconnect again.